redpanda-data/helm-charts/README.md

 This helm chart (`redpanda`) focuses on providing a helm chart that deploys a Redpanda cluster according to the configuration in a values.yaml.
 Once deployed, you continue to use the helm command and modify [`values.yaml`](https://github.com/redpanda-data/helm-charts/blob/main/redpanda/values.yaml) to change and/or upgrade your Redpanda deployment.

-The `redpanda-operator` chart installs a golang-based operator that will deploy and manage your Redpanda cluster.
+The `redpanda-operator` chart installs a kubernetes operator that will deploy and manage a Redpanda cluster.
+The future state of the operator is in flux and may change in the near future.
 Helm is primarily used in that project only to deploy the operator, and from there you would interact with the operator and/or `kubectl` in order to modify your Redpanda cluster. `redpanda-operator` is released alongside Redpanda (see the latest release [here](https://github.com/redpanda-data/redpanda/releases)).
 For now, much of our site's helm documentation focuses on the `redpanda-operator` (see [here](https://docs.redpanda.com/docs/quickstart/kubernetes-qs-cloud/)).
 We are improving our documentation to have more extensive coverage of both the `redpanda-operator` and this `redpanda` helm chart.

-Feel free to use which ever helm chart you prefer!
-But keep in mind that they are separate, incompatible projects, and instructions for one will not apply to the other.
+This is the recommended chart.
+Feel free to use which ever helm chart you prefer, but keep in mind that they are separate, incompatible projects, and instructions for one will not apply to the other.
 A good rule of thumb is that if you see mention of the word "operator" in some resource, it's not related to this helm chart.
 This chart has no operator and no custom resource definitions (CRDs).

 ## Overview